MQL4 - automated forex trading /

 Several simple operators may be combined in a compound operator without any strict necessity.

-This is a rare, but absolutely admissible construction.
-In this case, the operators enclosed in braces are called "a block of operators".
+The following example is a rare construction, but it is absolutely admissible.
+In this case, the operators enclosed in braces are called "a block of operators."
 This use is fully acceptable.
-This is the programmer who decides whether to enclose operators in braces or not, just for the sake of convenient code representation.
-An exemplary block of operators:
+The programmer decides whether to enclose operators in braces or not, sometimes just for the sake of convenient code representation.

 { // Opening brace